NovelGlide/novelglide.github.io/privacy-policy/en.md

 We do not sell, trade, or rent your personal data to third parties.
 However, we may share your data with third parties in the following situations:

-1. Legal Requirements: If required by law or government authorities, we may need to disclose your data in accordance with the law.
+1. **Legal Requirements**: If required by law or government authorities, we may need to disclose your data in accordance with the law.
-2. Partners or Service Providers: In some cases, we may share non-personally identifiable data with carefully selected third-party service providers to help us provide app functions (e.g., server hosting, data analysis).
+2. **Partners or Service Providers**: In some cases, we may share non-personally identifiable data with carefully selected third-party service providers to help us provide app functions (e.g., server hosting, data analysis).
 These third-party service providers are only allowed to use your data according to our instructions and are bound by their own privacy policies.
    - **Google AdMob**: Used to provide in-app advertising services.
 You can manage your ad preferences in your device settings.
    - **Google Analytics for Firebase**: Used to analyze app usage data to help us understand user behavior and improve the app.